conradakunga/Blog/_posts/2024-04-06-using-inheritance-with-fluentvalidation.md

 }
 ```

-We can write a validator by first of all adding the library to our project.
+We can write a validator by, first of all, adding the library to our project.

  `dotnet add package fluentvalidation`